 Our first stop was at the base of Wild Horse Mountain.
 It’s on the seaward side of the highway as you approach and is one of the smaller mountains but it’s there so you have to walk up it .. right?
 In the Aboriginal legend surrounding the area Wild Horse was the little one who kept wandering off to play in the tide, which is adorable imagery so I had to take a look.
 It’s not a rustic climb, in fact it’s a sealed road all the way to the top, one long straight sealed road.
 So the walk is short at only 1.4 km return but reasonably intense at 700 metres on that incline.
 Perfectly doable but while technically suitable for a wheelchair or pushchair I would be cautious about it.

 There’s some partial views on the way up but the real view is from the fire tower at the top which provides unobstructed 360 degree views.
 There’s also information boards attached to the roof that help you orientate what you are seeing in each direction.

 As we headed inland we spotted a sign heading off Johnston Road to a Bora Ring.
 Taking the turn up the dirt road we drove between the pineapple fields and the forestry plantation to the marked site.

-The next stop is the Glasshouse Mountains Lookout Ciruit.
+The next stop is the Glass House Mountains Lookout Circuit.
 There are a couple of good vantage points here to look out to the surrounding mountain peaks.
-There are also covered picnic and gas BBQ facilities, toilets and an 800 metre walking track.
+There are also covered picnic and gas BBQ facilities, toilets and an 800-metre walking track.
 Keep a lookout for wildlife on the walk, we spotted kangaroos, a variety of birds including a nest with parent and baby Tawny Frogmouths and several different types of lizards.